alvarorh27/datasciencecoursera/coursera/Course3_Data_cleaning/Course Project/README.md

-#Peer-graded Assignment: Getting and Cleaning Data Course Project
+# Peer-graded Assignment: Getting and Cleaning Data Course Project

-##Human Activity Recognition Using Smartphones Data Set
+## Human Activity Recognition Using Smartphones Data Set

 *FILES*

--**run_analysis.R**
+- **run_analysis.R**
 Merges the training and the test sets to create one data set.

 Extracts only the measurements on the mean and standard deviation for each measurement.